 Preparing Italian Ravioli

 Finally, we’re at the best part — preparing them to enjoy.
 We fill a pan with water, let the water come to a boil, salt the water, then gently slide the Italian ravioli into the water.
-Keep the water at a gentle boil, the ravioli will be less apt to break open.
-We let the ravioli cook for about 8 – 10 minutes.
+Keep the water at a gentle simmer, the ravioli will be less apt to break open.
+We let the ravioli cook for about 3 – 4 minutes.
+If ravioli is frozen, cook a minute more.
 We use our spider to fish them out of the water and then we add whatever sauce sounds good.

 Tutti a tavola è pronto!